← All publications

 TL;DR

-239× fewer parameters than GraphCast at near-identical accuracy — principled multi-objective NAS can find truly deployable models.
-Transfer learning adds ~5% accuracy gains when historical data is scarce.
+239× fewer parameters than GraphCast at near-identical accuracy.
+Principled multi-objective NAS can find truly deployable models, and transfer learning adds ~5% accuracy gains when historical data is scarce.

 Abstract